feichai0017/GoChat/README.md

-# Plato - A Distributed IM System
+# GoChat - A Distributed IM System

-Plato is a distributed instant messaging system built with Go, featuring a console-based user interface and client-server architecture.
+GoChat is a distributed instant messaging system built with Go, featuring a console-based user interface and client-server architecture.

 ## Features